How To Avoid Going Mad With Malaria

 Malaria is a serious illness spread by infected mosquitoes in; Africa, Asia, Central/South America, Haiti, Dominican Republic, the Middle East and some Pacific islands.
 Malaria has been eradicated in the UK.
-When organising a trip to any of the Malaria, ‘hotspots’, you should undertake a course of Malaria medication to prevent you from catching the disease.
+When organising a trip to any of the Malaria, ‘hotspots’, you should undertake a course of Malaria medication and use mosquito repellent to avoid malaria contraction.

 If you don’t take precautions you can become very ill and in some cases you may suffer brain damage or fall into a coma.
 There are two types of Malaria.